How to create application requests

 Once you save, your rule will apply to the workspace the rule was created in.

-GET requests can be used in dynamic variables leveraged by a rule’s condition(s), when you want a rule to take action dependent on information in your third-party application, or a rule’s action, when you want a rule to take action in your third-party application.
+GET, POST, PUT, and PATCH requests can be used in dynamic variables leveraged by a rule’s condition(s), when you want a rule to take action dependent on information in your third-party application, or a rule’s action, when you want a rule to take action in your third-party application.

 To use an application request in a dynamic variable leveraged by a rule’s condition(s), set your condition to Dynamic variable is, select New dynamic variable, click the Create new button on the right pop-out, choose your application request from the dropdown, and add steps as necessary.